ju-c/stars/README.md

 ## JavaScript

+- [zeon-studio/hugoplate](https://github.com/zeon-studio/hugoplate) - Hugoplate is a free starter template built with Hugo and Tailwind CSS v4.0 that will save you hours of work.
 - [Urabewe/OllamaVision](https://github.com/Urabewe/OllamaVision) - An extension for SwarmUI that allows you to connect to Ollama, OpenAI, and OpenRouter to use vision models for image analysis to create image prompts.
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [yudataguy/beatcode](https://github.com/yudataguy/beatcode) - Leetcode space repetition memorization web app